ocaml/platform-blog/opam-2-3-0.md

 ## Major breaking change: extra-files

 When loading a repository, opam now ignores files in packages' `files/` directories which aren't listed in the `extra-files` field of the opam file.
 This was done to simplify the opam specification where we hope the opam file to be the only thing that you have to look at when reading a package specification.
 The optionality of the `extra-files:` field goes against that principle.
-This change also reduces the surface area for potential file corruption as it ensures that extra-files are checked against their checksums.
+This change also reduces the surface area for potential file corruption as it ensures that extra-files are checked against their checksums instead of adding it on-the-fly.

 This is a breaking change and means that if you are using the `files/` directory without the `extra-files:` field, you need to make sure that all files in that directory are listed in the `extra-files` field.
 Once done, the resulting opam file is backward-compatible and you don't need to worry about anything else.